Madonna (name): Etymology and title for Mary, mother of Jesus

 With the definite article (the Madonna), the term appeared as a complimentary term noting a likeness to Mary.
 This designation to Mary as pointed out the International Marian Research Institute at University of Dayton, is translated into English as "Our Lady", and that term is also known in other languages as Nuestra Señora (Spanish), Notre-Dame (French), Nossa Senhora (Portuguese) or Unsere liebe Frau (German).

 Traditionally, the Madonna has been mostly used for "images of Mary holding the infant Jesus", although it is also referred to depictions of Mary without Jesus, according to publications ranging from 19th to 21st centuries.
-The theme of the Madonna became one of the most popular subjects of Christian Western art, or perhaps the most popular at some extent, popularized by painters of the Middle Ages (such as Fra Angelico), especially from the Renaissance.
+This motif became one of the most popular subjects of Christian Western art, or perhaps the most popular at some extent, popularized by painters of the Middle Ages (such as Fra Angelico), especially from the Renaissance.
 According to the Encyclopædia Britannica, the term is usually restricted to Mary's devotional representations rather than narrative, showing her in a "non-historical context and to sentimental significances"; Diane Apostolos-Cappadona, a religious art professor from catholic studies program at Catholic institution Georgetown University, referred to as "one of the most popular topics in Christian art and one that had no direct scriptural basis".
 In modern times, as reported Ginny Kubitz Moyer from Busted Halo, the term is "very familiar" to art historians thanks to Marian arts.
 In the community, some have follow the distinction when it comes to Mary holding the infant or without him to apply the term, which is also noted with the usage of the term "Madonna and Child".

 Throughout history, the name has acquired other meanings; the word was later used to mean by others all sorts of things about women.
 The term Madonna–whore complex, also known as "the virgin/whore complex", has been used as a teaching about sexuality and the female body, in some Christian communities.
 Others have interpreted the term to mean "virgin" as an original Italian word, and motherhood.
 In other cultures, like modern Japan, historically, the word Madonna "has little to do with Mary" according to the International Comparative Literature Association.
 The popularity of the word in that country was attributed to novelist Natsume Sōseki in the early 20th century, when he used it as a nickname for a character in one of his publications.
 In the mid-1980s, the term "Madonna" or "Madonna Boom" was popularized again in the country, after Doi Takako's emergence as the first woman in the political history of Japan to become the leader of a political party.
 The American singer Madonna (born 1958), also had a slight effect on that catchphrase, according to Ardath W. Burks from Rutgers University.